a-vzhik/DpiManagement/README.md

 # Overview
 DpiManagement is a PowerShell module for desktop DPI management.
-All commands operate with DPI measured in percents
+All commands operate with DPI measured in percents.
 All commands are documented and completed with examples.

 # Installation